-- Make sure you list your achievements and successes and not what you did for a company or project.
+- Make sure you list your achievements and successes and not what you did for a or project.
 Always provide numbers to support your claims and how your involvement helped.

 - Don’t over-depend on templates and samples, make sure the resume reflects your personality, too.

 - Develop multiple drafts of your product marketing manager resumes.